Evidence-led Impact Evaluation

 Best Price, Best Practice, Best Value

-The average yearly cost of keeping
+The average yearly cost of keeping one person in a UK prison.

 £51,724

-The average yearly cost of placing a child
+The average yearly cost of placing a child in a youth detention centre in the UK.

 £119,00

-The estimated cost of knife crime
+The estimated cost of knife crime to the UK economy every year.

 1 Billion

-The cost of investigating the murder of a young life is appropriatly.
+The cost of investigating the murderof a young life is appropriatly.

 1 Million